craole-cc/wallter/README.md

 ### From source

-1. Clone the repository: `git clone https://github.com/benfrain/walter.git`
+1. Clone the repository: `git clone https://github.com/benfrain/wallter.git`
-2. Change into the directory: `cd walter`
+2. Change into the directory: `cd wallter`
 3. Build the project: `cargo build --release`
 4. Install the project: `cargo install --path .`

 ### From crates.io

-1. Install the project: `cargo install walter`
+1. Install the project: `cargo install wallter`

 ## Usage

 ### Initializing the configuration file

-`walter init`
+`wallter init`

 ### Downloading wallpapers

-`walter download`
+`wallter download`

 ### Setting the wallpaper

-`walter set`
+`wallter set`

 ### Running the slideshow

-`walter slideshow`
+`wallter slideshow`

 ### Customizing the configuration

-`walter config`
+`wallter config`

 ## Configuration

-The configuration file is located at `~/.config/walter/config.toml`.
+The configuration file is located at `~/.config/wallter/config.toml`.
 You can customize the following settings:

 * `api_key`: Your Wallhaven API key
 * `download_dir`: The directory to download wallpapers to